Infrastructure as Code (IaC)

 render.yaml, they are not deleted in Render.
 This

 prevents accidental deletions (for example, if a commit is reverted to a version missing a resource).

 You can always delete a resource from your dashboard.
 If you need to recreate the resource, simply add it back to

 render.yaml and push the changes to your repo.

 If you have existing resources on Render and would like to start managing them with

 You do not need to delete an existing service before adding it to

-You can still update or delete resources from the dashboard, but if they’re managed by YAML, your changes will be overwritten by future syncs.
+You can still update or delete resources from the dashboard, but if they’re managed by Blueprint, your changes will be overwritten by future syncs.
 Resources will never be deleted, but they may be updated to match the values in

 If you need more control of when

-render.yaml resources are created or updated, you can turn off automatic syncs on the YAML Settings tab.
+render.yaml resources are created or updated, you can turn off automatic syncs on the Blueprint Settings tab.
 You can then trigger a manual sync by clicking on the Manual Sync button and apply the displayed changes.